AGILESCIENCE/Agilepy/docs/source/help/development.rst

 Instructions
 ------------

-1. Prepare your workspace by creating a directory :code:`agile` at path :code:`$PATH_TO_AGILE`.
+1. Prepare your workspace by creating a directory :code:`agile` and store its path in a variable :code:`$PATH_TO_AGILE`.
-It is going to be shared between your local file system tree and the developement container's one.
+The :code:`agile` directory is going to be shared between your local file system tree and the developement container's one.

 .. code-block::

     $ mkdir agile && cd agile
+    $ export PATH_TO_AGILE=$PWD

 2. Clone the GitHub Agilepy repository, switch to the development branch you are interested to work on (e.g. :code:`develop` or any other branch with a given feature).